Cortina to Tre Cime Hut-to-Hut Walking Holiday

 Experience a UNESCO World Heritage landscape rich in flora, fauna, charming woodlands, and dramatic views.
 Unique rock formations tower over upland flower meadows, hamlets, and traditional farmsteads.
 Witness the phenomenon known as the Enrosadira, when entire massifs glow fiery rose-pink at sunset.

-Stay in a mix of traditional hotels, guesthouses, and rifugios (huts) with stunning backdrops, including a night in Cortina, the ‘Pearl of the Dolomites.’
+With a night in Cortina, ‘Pearl of the Dolomites,’ at each end of your adventure, your remaining overnight destinations are stunningly-located mountain lodges, known locally as ‘rifugios,’ and colloquially as ‘huts’ by English speakers.
 With our maps and route notes, self-navigation is effortless.
 You do the walking, and we handle the rest, ensuring a plain-sailing adventure.

-Browse this page for all you need to know about our Cortina to Tre Cime hut-to-hut walking holiday and when you’re ready, click Enquire or Book Now, submit some details and let our skilled enquiry team help you make this holiday a reality.
+Browse this page for all you need to know about our Cortina to Tre Cime hut-to-hut walking holiday.
+Then click Enquire or Book Now, submit some details, and let our skilled enquiry team give you a pleasurable and reassuring booking experience.

 (You can start any day)